 The attention to detail of afternoon tea at The Ritz in London was impeccable- from the fine china, the silver flatware and tea pot, the fresh flowers, the servers in formal attire, and the melodic pianist.
 The Ritz has been serving afternoon tea for a very long time, for myself they set the bar of tradition and taste.

 For more information on dress code, location and reservations, please visit their website – Afternoon Tea at The Ritz in London

 Hotel Le Meurice in Paris, France – 2015

-My friend and I decided on the blossoming tea which is always fun to watch and a great way to gauge when your tea has finished steeping.
-The afternoon tea service was traditional with scones, tea sandwiches and an assortment of luscious little pastries.
-We also ordered one of their special sweets which was ‘The Lime’.
+We both decided on the blossoming tea, which is always fascinating to watch.
+Once the blossom inside the pot opens, your tea has finished steeping.
+The afternoon tea service was traditional with scones, tea sandwiches, and an assortment of lovely little pastries.
+I also ordered one of their special pastries, which was ‘The Lime’.
 This magnificent work of art was made to look exactly like a lime on a hanging stem.
-When you cracked it open, inside was a tangy lime meringue-so delightful.
-I found it exciting to see what it looked like inside but it was more exciting to try it.
+When you cracked it open, the inside was filled with a tangy lime meringue.
+It was delightful.

 For more information, hours and reservation information, please visit their website: Restaurant Le Dali at Le Meurice